-Implementations may optionally support executing MODESW.CAP and MODESW.INT from the program buffer while in debug mode.
-If supported them the M-bit in [dinf](#)c is set accordingly and used to control which mode to enter next time debug mode is entered.
-The CHERI execution mode is only controlled by the M-bit of [dinf](#)c in debug mode.
+Executing [MODESW.CAP](#) or [MODESW.INT](#) from the program buffer in debug mode updates the M-bit of [dinf](#).
+The M-bit of [dinf](#) sets the CHERI execution mode for the execution of the next instruction from the program buffer, and is used to control which CHERI execution mode to enter next time debug mode is entered.
+The CHERI execution mode is only controlled by the M-bit of [dinf](#) in debug mode.

-This instruction is illegal if the [CHERI register access is disabled](#) for the current privilege.
+This instruction is illegal if the CHERI register access is disabled for the current privilege.